Animadversio/Animadversio.github.io/_academic_notes/Note-on-Diffusion-Generative-Model.md

 ## Score-based model and Langevin dynamics

-An alternative, more theoretical way is to think about the data distribution to be modelled as $p(x)$.
+An alternative, more theoretical and more geometrical formulation is the score based modelling approach.

+Let's think about the data distribution to be modelled as $p(x)$.
 We focus on its score, i.e. gradient to the log likelihood function $\nabla_x \log p(x)$.
 In plain language, the score function described, locally **how you shall modify $x$ to make the likelihood higher**.

-Thus, if we have this gradient information in hand, we could create samples with high likelihood by gradient ascent.
+So, if we have this gradient information in hand, we could create samples with high likelihood by gradient ascent.

 $$
 x=\arg\max_x\log p(x)